 With all the possible adjustments, there is a chance that the chair may be setup incorrectly.
 Unless you have some prior knowledge, correctly setting up a chair that has all the adjustable features like seat height, backrest height, backrest angle, lumbar support, seat depth, armrests, etc, can be quite daunting.

 Get professional help to setup your chair if you have an underlying medical condition.
 An incorrectly adjusted chair may aggravate the condition, or cause additional complications.
+Contact us for advice.

 5. Ergonomic office chairs from Karo